-It seems the spot little children of China have gown up.
-Not in maturity but is size, now the whole world has to suffer from the spot little brats.
-All you need to do is look at the behaviour or those in power.
+It seems the spot little children of China have grown up.
+Not in maturity but in size, now the whole world has to suffer from the spot little brats.
+All you need to do is look at the behaviour of those in power.
 If they don’t get what they want they have a hussy spit.
-Rather like a two year old, but these are adults, that haven grown up.
+Rather like a two-year-old, but these are adults, that have grown up.
 All you need to do is look at the media and you can see what I mean.
-A county full of children running the country.
+A county is full of children running the country.

 From the link above “But the aftermath of the One Child Policy is far more than a dwindling workforce.
 It is one of suffering.
 Its legacy has reached into the wombs of expectant mothers who have been forced to have abortions.
 The One Child Policy has sparked one of the worst trafficking crises in the modern world as refugees, many from North Korea, are taken by force to be married to Chinese men who cannot find wives.”

 “Eight years after the world’s most populous nation put its controversial family planning program into effect, limiting most couples to one child, one of the most conspicuous results has been the rise of a generation of “little emperors,” who in the West would be known as spoiled brats.”

 “The little emperor syndrome (or little emperor effect) is an aspect/view of Mainland China‘s one-child policy where children of the modern upper class and wealthier Chinese families gain seemingly excessive amounts of attention from their parents and grandparents.
 Combined with increased spending power due to China’s growing economic strength within the family unit and parents’ general desire for their children to experience the benefits they were denied, the phenomenon is generally considered to be controversial.
 The British journalist Andrew Marshall even argues that it is shaping modern Chinese society in unexpected ways that may culminate into a future “behavioural time-bomb”.